Homestead Survival: How To Master Plan Your Own Safe Haven

 Often, the best place for concealment will be farthest from the easiest access point.

-• If there is an entrance road, then you’ll want to locate your shelter as far back on the property as possible.
+• If there is an entrance road, you’ll want to locate your shelter as far back on the property as possible.

 • If there is no entrance road, try to figure out which direction people would access your property.

-Then try to establish your shelter as far away from that entrance as possible.
+Then, establish your shelter as far away from that entrance as possible.

 If you do this right, you can install basic alarm systems.

-These will sound anytime someone enters your property.
 Just be aware that wildlife will also trip these alarms.

 ↓ 12 Gauge Booby Trap Trip Wire Alarm Review